artemkv/artemkv.github.io/generative.md

 - 2).
 Compute the gradient of the log likelihood, using back prop
 - 3). `theta(t+1) = theta(t) + alpha*grad`
 - You can do it in minibatches, of course
-- As usual, you are looking for the best bias-variance tradeoff (model that is good enough to be close to true distribution, but not so good that it will overfit)
+- As usual, you are looking for the best bias-variance tradeoff (model that is good enough to be close to true distribution, but not so good that it will overfit, bias and variance in ML terms)
+- Note: there is a technicality that involves switching from log-likelihood to empirical log-likelihood.
+Because the "all x" in the optimization objective actually means "all possible `x` that `Ptheta(X)` is defined on", but all we have is data, so we will use "all observed `x`".
+This estimator has no bias, and the variance gets reduced by increasing the number of samples (here we mean bias and variance in statistical terms)
 - Autoregressive models are good, but you have to pick an ordering, generation is sequential and slow, and you cannot learn features in an unsupervised fashion